JetBrains/amper/docs/Documentation.md

 |-src@android/       # sees declarations from src/ and src@jvmAndAndroid/
 ```

-### Multi-platform dependencies
+### Multiplatform dependencies

 When you use a Kotlin Multiplatform library, its platforms-specific parts are automatically configured for each module platform.

 Example:
-To add a [KmLogging library](https://github.com/LighthouseGames/KmLogging) to a multi-platform module, simply write
+To add a [KmLogging library](https://github.com/LighthouseGames/KmLogging) to a multiplatform module, simply write

 ```yaml
 product: